Nitrooos/Nitrooos.github.io/_posts/en/2019-04-24-auth-on-preprod-servers.md

 As I wrote in the beginning, this method of restricting access to site has to be handled by HTTPS protocol.
 It means you have to obtain a valid SSL certificate and enable it in web server configuration.
-This isn't a topic of this post, nevertheless I'll show you at least how to redirect the network traffic from HTTP to HTTPS (an example for nginx):
+This isn't a topic of this post, nevertheless I'll show you how to redirect the network traffic from HTTP to HTTPS (an example for nginx):

 {% highlight nginx %}
 server {